ESMValGroup/ESMValTool/doc/sphinx/source/community/code_documentation.rst

 to pass.

 When reviewing a pull request, always make sure that all checks were successful.
-If the Codacy check keeps failing, please run ``prospector`` locally and if necessary, ask the pull request author to do the same and to address the reported issues, see the section on code_quality_ for more information.
+If the Codacy check keeps failing, please run prospector locally.
+If necessary, ask the pull request author to do the same and to address the reported issues.
+See the section on code_quality_ for more information.
 Never merge a pull request with failing CircleCI or readthedocs checks.

 .. _`@ESMValGroup/esmvaltool-coreteam`: https://github.com/orgs/ESMValGroup/teams/esmvaltool-coreteam